jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

 </details>

-### Upgrade.qml
+### Upgrades.qml
-**This will be rewritten later, when upgrade is no longer a json but a qml...**
-The (optional) upgrade.json file contains any upgrades that must be done on older, saved, versions of your analyses.
+The optional Upgrades.qml file contains any upgrades that must be done on older, saved, versions of your analyses.
 So this is only of importance after you release a second or later version of your module and it will allow for seamless loading of these older files.
-For more information on this, see [the manual on upgrade.json](jasp-upgrade-json.md).
+For more information on this, see [the manual on Upgrades.qml](jasp-upgrade-qml.md).

 #### icons
 The icons folder is where you should place all icons you want to show, aka one for the ribbonbar that opens the [menu](#description-menu) and possibly more for use with headers and/or analyses.
 Preferably this is an [svg](https://nl.wikipedia.org/wiki/Scalable_Vector_Graphics) because this scales very gracefully.
 You could also use [png](https://nl.wikipedia.org/wiki/Portable_network_graphics) or [jpg](https://nl.wikipedia.org/wiki/JPEG) but since these do not scale very well they could make your icon look pretty bad on some computers.
 If you specify an icon somewhere in [Description.qml](#Description.qml) you should include the extension but not the path.
 As an example, the file `ModuleName/inst/icons/myGorgeousIcon.svg` would be specified only as `myGorgeousIcon.svg` and JASP will make sure to retrieve it from this directory.